Charles Brantley Aycock: "The Negro Problem"

-On December 18, 1903, while governor, Aycock went to Baltimore to give a speech to 300 people at the North Carolina Society.
-His speech, "The Negro Problem," outlined his thoughts on keeping blacks separate, subservient, and locked out of representative government by circumventing the Fifteenth Amendment, which guarantees the right to vote.
-Aycock's may have been a response to the book The Negro Problem, written by prominent black scholars, including W.E.B.
-DuBois and Booker T. Washington, in which they consider the web of economic, political, and social problems faced by blacks in their collective history as slaves and second-class citizens after Emancipation.
+On December 18, 1903, Governor Aycock went to Baltimore gave a speech to 300 people at the North Carolina Society.
+Entitled "The Negro Problem," the speech outlined his thoughts on keeping blacks separate, subservient, and locked out of representative government by circumventing the Fifteenth Amendment, which guarantees the right to vote.
+Aycock's may have been a response to The Negro Problem, a book by prominent black scholars including W.E.B.
+DuBois and Booker T. Washington, that considers the web of economic, political, and social problems faced by blacks in their collective history as slaves and second-class citizens after Emancipation.
 The book had been released about two months before Aycock's speech.

-The speech is one of Aycock's most well known, and controversial:
+The speech is one of Aycock's best-known and controversial:

-I am proud of my State...because there we have solved the negro problem...We have taken him out of politics and have thereby secured good government under any party and laid foundations for the future development of both races.
+I am proud of my State … because there we have solved the negro problem … We have taken him out of politics and have thereby secured good government under any party and laid foundations for the future development of both races.
 We have secured peace, and rendered prosperity a certainty.

 I am inclined to give to you our solution of this problem.
 It is, first, as far as possible under the Fifteenth Amendment to disfranchise him; after that let him alone, quit writing about him; quit talking about him, quit making him “the white man’s burden,” let him “tote his own skillet”; quit coddling him, let him learn that no man, no race, ever got anything worth the having that he did not himself earn; that character is the outcome of sacrifice and worth is the result of toil; that whatever his future may be, the present has in it for him nothing that is not the product of industry, thrift, obedience to law, and uprightness; that he cannot, by resolution of council or league, accomplish anything; that he can do much by work; that violence may gratify his passions but it cannot accomplish his ambitions; that he may eat rarely of the cooking of equality, but he will always find when he does that “there is death in the pot.”
 Let the negro learn once for all that there is unending separation of the races, that the two peoples may develop side by side to the fullest but that they cannot intermingle; let the white man determine that no man shall by act or thought or speech cross this line, and the race problem will be at an end.